top of page

 Other layered issues – trauma and shame from date rape

-In subsequent sessions, we then explored the traumatic memories and feelings of shame around the rape incident.
+In subsequent sessions, we then explored the traumatic memories and feelings of shame from a rape incident.
 Sarah described how naive she was, at the age of nineteen.
 She was a freshman, living at her college dorm.
 She had been at a party in her dorm and was with two friends.
 She went with them to a mutual friend’s room, another boy, to wind down the evening and talk and rest.

 She never shared this incident with her family or with any of her friends.
 Her home was still unstable.
 But, as an adult, she had a place to live.
 She coped by avoiding the house as much as possible.
 She could work part time and get her studies done part time.
-We processed the incident on and off, at her own pace.

 Slowing things down in therapy

-A solid therapeutic relationship had formed.
+It took time to form a solid therapeutic relationship.
 Sarah was more and more comfortable about sharing the incidents of her life that felt shameful to her.
 She found she wasn’t judged.
-But her anxiety was still interfering with her life.
-However, long term anxiety can take a long time to abate, and she had a lifetime of events to process and shed guilt over.

-One day Sarah came in more anxious than usual.
+One day Sarah came in visibly distressed.
 She was on the verge of tears.
 Haltingly, she described what happened at home.
 She said that she and her husband had gone out with another couple for dinner.
-At the dinner, her husband had needled her about her housekeeping.
-He made several veiled references to how she didn’t vacuum often enough and left her clothes around the house.
+At the dinner, her husband had needled her about her housekeeping, in front of their friends.
+He made several veiled references to how she didn’t vacuum often enough and left her clothes out.

 When they got home, she asked him why he had brought things up like that in front of their friends.
-He laughed at her and started calling her names, i.e., stupid lazy bitch.
-She was like, don’t call me that, and laughed some more and then said, “Oh, Sweetie, I’m only kidding, I just wanted to see your reaction.”
-Then he started kissing her neck and guided her onto the bed.
-She felt confused..is this what love is supposed to be, she asked herself…?
-She felt uncomfortable and kind of numb, but eventually acquiesced.
+He laughed at her and then said, “Oh, Sweetie, I’m only kidding, I just wanted to see your reaction.”
+Then he abruptly switched to physical affection and guided her onto the bed.

 Sarah slowly revealed bits and pieces of what her daily married life was like.
 Somehow, she said, she gets blamed for everything.
 Sarah said that she felt like something was wrong, but she wasn’t quite sure what it was.
 She felt like she was trying to be good enough to make her husband approve of her, but whatever she did, it wasn’t enough to get him to approve of her.